cabuelow/mang-qual-models/README.md

-### Qualitative forecasts of mangrove extent change with network models
+### Probabilistic forecasts of the direction of future change in mangrove extent using network models

-This repository provides code for reproducing results and figures in Buelow et al. (*in prep*), 'Forecasting mangrove futures under climate change'.
+This repository provides code for reproducing results and figures in Buelow et al. (*in prep*), 'Mangrove persistence under climate change doubles with management and restoration'.

 The codebase draws heavily from the R package [{QPress}](https://github.com/SWotherspoon/QPress).

-Link to documents describing all spatial data processing:
+Link to webpages where you can interactively view all spatial data underpinning the analysis, and read the steps taken to process the spatial data:

 -   [Part 1 here](https://mangrove-climate-risk-mapping.netlify.app/)
 -   [Part 2 here](https://mangrove-climate-risk-mapping-2.netlify.app/)